gsomgsom/blog/posts/downwell-trails.md

 Before starting with the actual effect we need to get some base code ready, basically just an organized way of creating and deleting entities as well as drawing them to the screen.
 Since LÖVE doesn't really come with this built-in we need to build it ourselves.

-The first thing to do is create a folder for our project and in it a `main.lua` with the following contents:
+The first thing to do is create a folder for our project and in it a `main.lua` file with the following contents:

 ```lua
 function love.load()